ubports/docs.ubports.com/appdev/index.rst

 Get started
 -----------

-Ubuntu Touch supports two kind of apps. :ref:`Native apps <nativeapp>` are apps with interfaces made using QML or HTML with their behavior defined in JavaScript, C++, Python, or Go. :ref:`Web apps <webapp>` are special containers to run websites in.
+Ubuntu Touch supports two kind of apps. :ref:`Native apps <nativeapp>` are apps with interfaces made using QML or HTML with their behavior defined in JavaScript, C++, Python, Rust or Go. :ref:`Web apps <webapp>` are special containers to run websites in.

 Applications are shipped as a :ref:`Click <click>` package and can be publicly shared on the official app store `OpenStore <https://open-store.io>`__